1970 United States postal strike: Nixon summons the National Guard

 Nixon spoke to the nation again on March 23, asking the workers to go back to their jobs and announcing that he would deploy the National Guard to deliver mail in New York.
 This announcement was accompanied by Proclamation 3972, which declared a national emergency.

 Nixon then ordered 24,000 military personnel forces to begin distributing the mail.
 Operation Graphic Hand had at its peak more than 18,500 military personnel assigned to 17 New York post offices, from regular Army, National Guard, Army Reserve, Air National Guard and Navy, Air Force, and Marine Corps Reserve.
 This was not necessarily very effective.

 Conclusion

 The strike ended after eight days with not a single worker being fired, as the Nixon administration continued to negotiate with postal union leaders.
+With Nixon signing the Postal Reorganization Act, workers were given an additional 8% wage increase.
+Although the Postal Strike was "unlawful," it ended up being the largest strike against the Federal Government and the first walk-out against the Federal Government in U.S. history.
+Remedies from this strike included lower-cost life insurance, increased wages, and safer working conditions.

 Outcomes

 Postal Reorganization Act

 The postal strike influenced the passage and signing of the Postal Reorganization Act of 1970.

 Effective July 1, 1971, the U.S. Post Office Department became the U.S. Postal Service, an independent establishment of the executive branch.
 The four major postal unions (National Association of Letter Carriers, American Postal Workers Union, National Postal Mail Handlers Union, and the National Rural Letter Carriers Association) won full collective bargaining rights: the right to negotiate on wages, benefits and working conditions, although they still were not allowed the right to strike.